List of Star Wars species (A–E): Chiss

 In the Star Wars universe, the Chiss are a humanoid species with pale blue skin, blue-black hair, and glowing red eyes, their native language is Cheunh.
-First introduced to the Star Wars expanded universe in Timothy Zahn’s Thrawn trilogy through his arch villain Grand Admiral Thrawn, the Chiss have since developed into a popular species amongst fans and other Expanded Universe authors.
+First introduced to the Star Wars expanded universe in Timothy Zahn's Thrawn trilogy through his arch villain Grand Admiral Thrawn, the Chiss have since developed into a popular species amongst fans and other Expanded Universe authors.

 Another notable Chiss was Sev'rance Tann, a Dark Acolyte serving Count Dooku and a general in the Armed Forces of the Confederacy of Independent Systems (believed to have actually preceded General Grievous as Supreme Commander of the Droid Armies).

 In the Expanded Universe, Csilla is identified as the homeworld of the Chiss.
 Csilla is a cold world of glaciers and snowy wastes located deep within Chiss Space, and serves as the capital of the Chiss Empire.

-The Chiss are noted for their lack of droids, or any kind of artificial intelligence.
+The Chiss are noted for their lack of reliance on droids, or any kind of artificial intelligence.
 Baron Soontir Fel attempted to change this during the Yuuzhan Vong invasion, by introducing self-thinking spacecraft.
 Any progress on this is more or less unknown.

 While their history has been marked by nearly continual warfare and conquest of other worlds, the Chiss are generally not personally violent: indeed, one of the major laws of their society (the breaking of which resulted in Thrawn's exile from their space) is that the Chiss cannot launch preemptive attacks, even against obvious aggressors.

 Chiss are a playable species in Star Wars: The Old Republic.
 Noted for their typical alliance to the Empire, they can initially be Agents or Bounty Hunters and unlocked to be played as a Republic class.
 They are primarily Imperial Agents as in game characters and stationed on the ice planets of Hoth and Illum.